garrandall/popular-music-data/tracks/you-lloyd-lil-wayne.md

 (Im trippin)
 Imma playa dat is true
 But I change da game for youuu
-Lets see wat it do (Oooooh)
+Lets see wat it do (Oh)

 Can I be ya friend?
 Dis is how I feel
 Im in need of love
 So lets dip up out of here
-Ooohh ya just my type
+Oh ya just my type

 Everythings so right (so right)
 I just wanna chill